j-hernandez32/hernandez-jessica-SVG/README.md

 # SVG Marketplace by Jessi Hernandez

-A storefront showcasing isometric vectors that, when combined, create a meadow scene with a river and various natural elements.
+A storefront showcasing isometric elements that, when combined, create a meadow scene with a river and various natural elements.

 Written using HTML5, CSS and Javascript.